Dedini91/WaveSpectra/README.md

 ---

-This is a Pytorch implementation of an unsupervised image to image convolutional autoencoder, capable of accurately predicting near shore wave spectra from corresponding offshore spectra in the form of 64*64 spectrograms.

-Normalised offshore (source) and near shore (target) spectra are passed through a 55-layer network, which returns an image via a sigmoid activation in the final layer.

-The raw weights of the terminal layer can be treated as pixel activations.
+This is a Pytorch implementation of an unsupervised image to image convolutional autoencoder, capable of accurately predicting near shore wave spectra (72W 28H) from corresponding offshore spectrograms (24W 29H).
+Normalised offshore (source) and near shore (target) spectra are passed through a 55-layer network, returning an image via a sigmoid activation in the final layer (the raw weights of the terminal layer can be treated as pixel activations).
+The loss function is a combination of cosine similarity and SSIM: If validation loss does not decrease for 5 epochs, a weighted L1 regularisation term is added to the function.

 <p align="center">
    <img src="assets/training.gif" alt="Tracked training sample" style="height: 480px; width:640px;"/>